Do you keep asking yourself how often you should post on Instagram to receive the highest reach per post? Well, we have the answer.

 This can prove to be problematic for a business trying to optimize all visual asset output on such an important channel.
 Social media has made brand marketing so much more effective, yet so much more complex than it once was.
 The proximity to consumers offers a closeness and insight into a brand's target market that never would have been possible before, but its incessant evolution makes it impossible to keep up with, let alone to master.

-To figure out how often you should post on Instagram based on reach, we took a sample of 1,400 brands that posted between one and five times a day over the past six months, then analyzed their account reach to see if output frequency was correlated.
+To figure out how often to post on Instagram based on reach, we took a sample of 1,400 brands that posted between one and five times a day over the past six months, then analyzed their account reach to see if output frequency was correlated.
 Here's what we found.

 Remember that these are averages, and some accounts fall way above or below these figures—you do you, always.